 The book was released last year.
 Copies are still available and the money raised will go towards supporting Leek's Youth Charities.
 Rotarian Martin Edwards designed the book which holds many wonderful recipes.
 Local businesses helped sponsor its publication.
 The book reflects the skills and pleasure that many of Leek Rotary's members and families have in preparing and enjoying food.
 The club has, for many years, encouraged students aged 11 - 18 years from the area's four Middle and High schools to participate in the Young Chef competition.
-Participants are judged on the cooking its healthy meal, presentation, hygiene understanding of food issues, the organisation/planning of their menu and the ability to cope in a demanding situation.
+Participants are judged on the cooking healthy meal, its presentation, understanding hygiene of food organisation/planning of their menu and the ability to cope in a demanding situation.
 The enthusiasm, preparation and commitment of the young people grows each year and the club thanks the school teachers, parents and carers of all the competition pupils, for their help.